-Over the last few months, we have celebrated the architecture and interiors of Houston’s historic homes.
+Over the last few years, we have celebrated the architecture and interiors of Houston’s historic homes.
 We reveled in the revival architecture of Westmoreland, West Eleventh Place, and Shadow Lawn.
 Victorian mansions and Craftsman bungalows made an appearance in Part II of our Historic Homes of Houston series.
 Our team also reflected on the iconic early, mid, and postmodern architecture that dots Houston’s diverse skyline.
-With many of our readers embarking on summer vacations across the US and abroad, we wanted to shine a light on the many historic Houston hotels worthy of a staycation.
-In this post, we round up six of our favorite historic Houston hotels.
-From the century-old Lancaster Hotel to La Colombe d’Or, these historic hotels deserve attention from travelers and locals alike!

 Historic Houston Hotels with Incredible Architecture & Interiors